Accession of North Macedonia to the European Union: Historical and linguistic dispute with Bulgaria

 The veto received condemnation by some intellectuals, and criticism from international observers.
 A survey conducted in November 2020, by Alpha Research of 803 people from all over Bulgaria, found that 83.8% of Bulgarians were against the accession of North Macedonia in the EU until the historical dispute is solved, only 10.2% of Bulgarians supported the accession with the rest not having an opinion.

-In June 2022 at the very end of the French Presidency of the Council of the European Union (January–June), an urgent proposal has been put by the president Emmanuel Macron to resolve the dispute between the two countries.
+In June 2022 at the very end of the French Presidency of the Council of the European Union (January–June), an urgent proposal was put out by the president Emmanuel Macron to resolve the dispute between the two countries.
 The proposal provoked a political crisis in Bulgaria.
-On June 8, Slavi Trifonov withdrew his party from Bulgaria’s governing coalition, citing the issue of North Macedonia.
+On June 8, Slavi Trifonov withdrew his party from Bulgaria's governing coalition, citing the issue of North Macedonia.
 This faced criticism from President Rumen Radev, who said the proposal was relatively good.
 However, the government abdicated its responsibility and delegated it entirely to the parliament.
 As result on 22 June the Bulgarian government faced a motion of no confidence, which it lost.
 Nevertheless, on 24 June, after heated discussions, the parliament approved lifting the veto.
-President Macron claimed that the European leaders have put a lot of pressure on Bulgaria to accept this deal, confirming its approval was a “very good signal”.
-On June 25th, the Ministry of Foreign Affairs in Sofia stated in a standpoint that the speed with which North Macedonia would approach the EU membership, already depended on itself.
+President Macron claimed that the European leaders had put a lot of pressure on Bulgaria to accept this deal, confirming its approval was a "very good signal".
+On June 25, the Ministry of Foreign Affairs in Sofia stated that the speed with which North Macedonia would approach the EU membership, already depended on itself.
 Two days before the end of the French presidency of the EU, the Prime Minister of North Macedonia Kovačevski stated that the government remains of the opinion that the agreement proposed from Paris and approved by Bulgaria is unacceptable for the country.
-However since then, the proposal has been backed by the government of North Macedonia.
+However, since then, the proposal has been backed by the government of North Macedonia.
 In early July 2022, protests began in North Macedonia against the French proposal.
 However, the proposal was accepted by the Assembly of North Macedonia on 16 July 2022.

-On July 17 in Sofia, the foreign ministers of Bulgaria and North Macedonia signed a second bilateral protocol to the Treaty of Good Neighborhood and Friendship between the two countries.
+On 17 July 2022 in Sofia, the foreign ministers of Bulgaria and North Macedonia signed a second bilateral protocol to the Treaty of Good Neighborhood and Friendship between the two countries.
 Such protocols were supposed to be signed every year, but in practice they have not been signed since 2019.
 According to the decision of the Bulgarian National Assembly of June 24, the signing of this protocol is a condition for Bulgaria to approve the Negotiating Framework for the Republic of North Macedonia.
 The protocol contains specific measures and deadlines for the implementation of agreements on historical issues between the two countries, measures against hate speech, etc.